High school clubs

 Creative Writing Club

 Do you find yourself happiest when you’re spilling your creative mind onto paper or through your keyboard?
 If so, you should take a quick break and sign up for your high school’s creative writing club.
-Being surrounded by teachers and like-minded peers involved with the club will help you further develop your creative writing abilities.
+Being surrounded by teachers and like-minded peers involved with the creative writing club will help you further develop your creative writing abilities.

 Debate Club